IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 Backend: Fedor Krasilnikov, Md Motasim Bhuiyan, Ahmed Soliman Mobile Application: Mohamed Nguira, Pavel Roganin

 The business side of the project is managed by Mostafa Kira and Md Motasim Bhuiyan.
-They are working on tasks such as market research & Analysis, contacting potential partners, writing fundraising proposal, and communicating with investors
+They are working on tasks such as market research & Analysis, contacting potential partners, writing business plan, and communicating with investors

 ## Challenges
 We couldn't find mentors to guide us in developing the project.